splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 .. meta::
     :description: Alex uses Splunk APM endpoint performance regularly monitor the performance of the payment service to ensure continuous improvement of the payment experience.

 Alex, a performance engineer at Buttercup games, wants to monitor and optimize the Buttercup Games customer experience.
-Today, Alex is particularly interested in the checkout experience as there were some enhancements released this morning to that experience.
+Today, Alex is particularly interested in the checkout workflow since enhancements to the process were this morning.

 To review the performance of the checkout experience, Alex takes the following steps: